etil2jz/Mirai/README.md

 - **Built-in profiler** which has 0 performance hit and easy to read metrics for both server owners and developers.
 - **Faster** crafting, reduction in uselessly loaded chunks, entity ticking, block ticking, bat spawning…
 - **New NBT cache** which reduces a lot of I/O operations from the main thread while preserving correct data.
+- **Pre-tweaked** configuration files to reach optimal performance with minimal impact on normal behaviors.
 - **Removed** metrics, no one can collect data, not even us.
 - **Bugfixes** for several Minecraft issues.
 - **Safer** methods for Vanilla calls.